Why Affairs Don’t Last and What We Can Learn From Them

-While we can think of cases where affairs have eventually turned into healthy marriagesโ€”Duke of Windsor who abdicated the British throne and Frank Lloyd Wright, the famous American architect, each who seemed to have finally found their soulmatesโ€”most of us mere mortals don’t fare so well.
-Look up the length of affairs on Google and apart from one-or-two-night stands, the consensus is that most run their course in six months to two years.
+While we can think of cases where affairs have eventually turned into healthy marriages—Duke of Windsor who abdicated the British throne and Frank Lloyd Wright, the famous American architect, each who seemed to have finally found their soulmates—most of us mere mortals don’t fare so well.

-Why Affairs Don't Last: 6 Reasons Behind It
+Why Affairs Don't Last

 1. The ‘affairing’ couple is united around shared misery and excitement.

-Just as Romeo and Juliet were in part pushed together by being united against their feuding families, what often brings the affairing couple together is their shared unhappiness in their partners: This new person understands how I feel (as compared to my partner who doesn’t).
+Just as Romeo and Juliet were in part pushed together by being united against their feuding families, what often brings the “affairing” couple together is their shared unhappiness in their partners: This new person understands how I feel (as compared to my partner who doesn’t).

-And like Romeo and Juliet, the beginning of the relationship brings excitementโ€”of getting to know and feeling appreciated by a new person, of sharing your story to an interested listener, the excitement of breaking outโ€”of the boxed-in lifeโ€”of breaking rules, the excitement of new flesh and sex.
+And like Romeo and Juliet, the beginning of the relationship brings excitement—of getting to know and feeling appreciated by a new person, of sharing your story to an interested listener, the excitement of breaking out—of the boxed-in life—of breaking rules, the excitement of new flesh and sex.

-But eventually, all this fadesโ€”the talk of misery gets old or dies down, the breaking out turns into being broken out, the backstory is told, the flesh is no longer new.
 The relationship settles, and when it does, other aspects of each other’s personality, unnoticed before, rise to the surface.
 What each finds is another variation of what they don’t like in their partners.

 Related: From Fantasy To Reality: The Bitter Truth About Affairs